EMA issued to find mssing man with Alzheimer's

 ORD - An Endangered Missing Advisory has been activated to locate 92-year-old Fred Dzingle.

-The Howard County Sheriff's Office is attempting to find Dzingle who is a five foot nine, 165 pounds white male with brown eyes and gray hair.
+The Howard County Sheriff's Office is attempting to find Dzingle who is a five foot nine, 165 pound white male with brown eyes and gray hair.

 He was wearing blue denim overalls, a tan jacket and red stocking hat.